52147/Java-Practice/Java Interview Questions/Java Interview Question-1.md

 4. **Garbage Collector**: Manages memory by automatically deallocating objects that are no longer in use.

 The JVM handles memory management, thread management, and provides a runtime environment for Java applications.

+## Interviewer: What is the difference between a String, StringBuilder, and StringBuffer in Java?

+Great explanation!
+You've covered the key differences between `String`, `StringBuilder`, and `StringBuffer` very well.
+To summarize:

+- **String**: Immutable, meaning its value cannot be changed once created.
+Uses string pool for memory optimization.
+- **StringBuilder**: Mutable, not thread-safe, and faster than `StringBuffer` because it does not have synchronized methods.
+- **StringBuffer**: Mutable, thread-safe, and slower than `StringBuilder` due to synchronized methods.